cassiozen/mithryn-ttrpg/combat.md

 Sira: Tries to command the brigand’s horse tied nearby (Tag: Animal Whisperer).
 GM says Presence check (TN 13), and Tag applies (+1 for the roll).
 Rolls 2d12 = 7 and 5, +1 Tag = 13 (Success).
-Horse and breaks free, running over one of the brigadeers - There are no explicit rule in this case, to GM rules that the brigadeer takes 2 hit and looses his next turn.
+Horse and breaks free, running over one of the brigadeers.
+There are no explicit rules in this case, according to GM rules, the brigadeer takes 2 hits and loses his next turn.

-Borin: Shoots from his long bow (2D12) at brigand from Rubble zone.
+Borin: Shoots from his long bow (2D12) at the brigand from the Rubble zone.
 Rolls: 10 (hit), 5 (hit). → 2 hits.
 Tries to shoot again with his second action.
-As a rushed action, he rolls a singe die: 7 (hit)
+As a rushed action, he rolls a single die: 7 (hit)

 Enemy brigand drops to 0 HP (down).